medic/cht-docs/content/en/apps/guides/data/analytics/testing-dbt-models.md

 ### Unit Tests

 Unit tests are defined in a YML file inside a `tests` folder in each `model` group folder.
-We could further divide the tests by models, if needed we could create one files for each model inside the contact folder (for example having `/models/contacts/tests/contact.yml`, `/models/contacts/tests/person.yml`, `/models/contacts/tests/place.yml`, etc.).
-The input format of choise is csv using fixtures.
-The fixture csv files are defined in /test/fixture folder.
+The input format of choice is CSV using fixtures, defined in `/test/fixture` folder.

-The following image shows an excerpt of the content in `/models/contacts/tests/contact.yml` file showing the test to validate transformation and data integrity for document_metadata model.
+The following image shows the content in `/models/contacts/tests/contacts.yml` file showing the test to validate transformation and data integrity for `contact` model.
 {{< figure src="contact-unit-test.png" link="contact-unit-test.png" class=" center col-16 col-lg-12" >}}

 The following images shows the content of the input fixtures.